pibulus/pibulus/README.md

 ## ⭐ Philosophy

-**people not robots**
+**people not robots** **democatrize the tools**

 Give me SLACK or kill me - I build software that:

 - Has chance for chaos and personality
 - Reduces friction to empower people
 - Makes intimidating stuff approachable
+- Gives the tools to the people
-- Works the way you think, not the way computers think
+- Works the way we think, not the way computers think
+- Can't and won't scale
+- Does not have integrations

 ## 🛠 Things I Make